mle2718/Lee-BLAST/README.md

 I should also include code to extract and reprocess the MRIP data, but I haven't done that yet.

+# Supplementary data
+Supplementary data can be found in /home2/mlee/BLAST.
+They are in zip files.

+# FY 2016
+This has been uploaded and tested as functional.
+Right now, I have only tested the *cod_haddock_2015_calibrator_T.do* file.
+The *T* indicates I'm testing it.
+The purpose of this file is to find the *num_trips* so the model outcomes match to the FY 2015 outcomes.
+I usually calibrate on trips-per-wave.
+The code runs, but we should verify that it matches my previous calibration results.

+## notes about FY 2016
+1. FY 2016 runs on waves.
+1. Not sure about haddock discard mortality.
+1. Not sure of the final "sublegal" parameters.
+1. There isn't a 'scale factor' here.
+So this will run slower than other models.

+## Not tested
+post-sim files.

+# FY 2017
+Not there yet.

+## notes about FY 2017

+## Not tested

+# FY 2018
+Not there yet.

+## notes about FY 2018

+## Not tested
+post-sim files.

+# FY 2019
+This has been uploaded and tested as functional.
+Right now, I have only tested the *cod_haddock_2018_calibrator_T.do* file.
+The *T* indicates I'm testing it.
+The purpose of this file is to find the *num_trips* so the model outcomes match to the FY 2015 outcomes.
+I usually calibrate on trips-per-wave.
+The code runs, but we should verify that it matches my previous calibration results.

 # NOAA Requirements